-“And what about the Visa, I have never been to Hong Kong before and have no idea about its immigration laws for Indians.
-Am I required to apply for a travel visa for China,” I asked with a sinking feeling in me.
+“And what about the Visa, I have never thought of Hong Kong travel before and have no idea about its immigration laws for Indians.
+Am I required to apply for a travel visa to China,” I asked with a sinking feeling in me.

-“Oh, the good thing is, you don’t need a visa for Hong Kong if you’re travelling for no more than 15 days,” the lady on phone replied, with much affability in her voice.
+“Oh, the good thing is, you don’t need a visa to travel to Hong Kong if you’re travelling for no more than 15 days,” the lady on phone replied, with much affability in her voice.

-But as I discovered that Indians travelling to Hong Kong require no visa and no paperwork is required to be done, other than a pre-arrival registration form (which takes less than 5 minutes to compete, and can be done online) I was jumping with amusement.
-I could continue travelling in the Himalayas until it was actually time to fly to Hong Kong.
+But as I discovered that Indians travelling to Hong Kong require no visa and no paperwork is required to be done, other than a pre-arrival registration form (which takes less than 5 minutes to complete and can be done online) I was jumping with amusement.

 For some reason, I expected Hong Kong to be a bit more like Southeast Asia — undeniably adventurous and wild that a country can be — than it actually was.
 And that’s why I developed such a liking towards it.

 I mean it is always a better surprise to find a place, foreign to you, to be more organized (than you had initially thought it to be) than finding it crazy and wild.

 Though of course, Hong Kong travel can be fairly exciting too, and you feel the energy the moment you land there (it’s electric) with pretty much every street bustling with action.

 But at the same time, everything still follows a routine, an order.
 Buses in Hong Kong are clean and efficient.
 People speak fluent English.
 Food is always hygienic.
 The metro station, despite being always super-packed, never feels suffocating (unless you were unlucky enough to experience an MTR station at rush hour).